 The Summative ELPAC is given only to students who have previously been identified as English Learners based upon Initial ELPAC results.
-The Summative ELPAC is aligned with the 2012 California English Language Development Standards and measures how well a student is progressing with English development in each of the four domains: Listening, Speaking, Reading, and Writing.
+The Summative ELPAC is aligned with the 2012 California English Language Development Standards, measuring the English Language Proficiency (ELP) and how well a student is progressing with English development in each of the four domains: Listening, Speaking, Reading, and Writing.